Located at 20 Old Brompton Road – Just Steps from South Kensington Tube. Easy Access, Always.

-Call Now Book Online Now
+Call Now Book My Appointment

-Private HPV Vaccine in London
+HPV Vaccine in London

-Gynaecology Clinic is a proud provider of HPV Vaccine in Harley Street, London, UK.
+Gynaecology Clinic is a proud provider of HPV Vaccine in London, UK.
 We provide HPV Testing and Vaccination for both men and women who are aged 12 years and over across London.
 The vaccine protects against contracting different types of Human Papilloma Virus (HPV).

 We provide the Gardasil 9 vaccine for covering higher-risk HPV 16, 18, 31, 33, 45, 52 and 58 Lower-risk HPV 6 and 11.
 The HPV Vaccine is available for both men and women.